-Joseph R. Skeen Visitor Center:Open 8am to 4pm (MDT), Monday through Friday.
-The Visitor Center is closed on Saturdays, Sundays and all Federal Holidays.
+Joseph R. Skeen Visitor Center:Open 8am to 4pm (MDT), Monday through Saturday.
+The Visitor Center is closed on Sundays and all Federal Holidays.

 Refuge staff and volunteers are available to answer questions here and a Nature Store has many helpful field guides, books and information to help make your visit to the refuge enjoyable.
 Be sure to bring your National Wildlife Refuge System Blue Goose Passport Book and have it stamped!
 This is also where the business of the refuge is conducted.
 Restroom facilities are available here during hours of operation.